 Most hiring managers are aware that reference checking is essential.
 However, due to busy schedules and perhaps trust in a candidates’ provided information, they often omit this task.
-The cost of this negligence can sometimes be very high.
+Unfortunately, the cost of this negligence can sometimes be very high.

 The past predicts the future…

 This is the school of thought around reference checking.
-The reference checking process relies on the behavioural consistency principle which states that the most reliable predictor of future behaviour, such as job performance, is past behaviour.
+The reference checking process relies on the behavioral consistency principle, which states that past behavior is the most reliable predictor of future behavior, such as job performance.

-When you have found your perfect job candidate and you’re ready to hire, it’s understandable that you’d be ready to hire your job candidate and close the process as quickly as possible.
+When you have found your perfect job candidate and you’re ready to hire, it’s understandable that you’d be prepared to hire your job candidate and close the process as quickly as possible.

-For some managers, this might mean making one short call to make a quick reference without going in depth, others it might mean skipping the reference check altogether and going with their gut feeling.
+For some managers, this might mean making one short call to make a quick reference without going in-depth.
+For others, it might mean skipping the reference check altogether and going with their gut feeling.